macOS Ventura battery drain

-If that worked, and your Mac stopped using as much energy, congrats!
+If that worked and your Mac stopped using as much energy, congrats!
 You’ve found the culprit!
-Remember though, unless you take further actions, it will just relaunch and start again.
+Remember, though, unless you take further action, it will just relaunch and start again.

 It can often be difficult to tell what process is running and why.
-For instance, if kernelmanagerd is the process using lots of energy, that’s just a manifestation of a larger issue– an app having problems with kernel extensions.
+For instance, if kernelmanagerd is the process using lots of energy, that’s just a manifestation of a larger issue — an app is having problems with kernel extensions.

 Handling these launch agents individually in the Finder is a way too slow and tiresome process.
 Luckily, CleanMyMac X comes to the rescue again.
 Simply follow the instructions below:

 - Check the box next to Launch Agents.

 - To remove them all, click Remove.
 Otherwise, deselect the ones you don’t want to remove, then click Remove to get rid of the rest.

 Have you done everything we’ve covered here but still find that the battery on your MacBook drains quickly under macOS Ventura?
 There are some things left you can try.

 CleanMyMac X’s menu bar item has a battery health tool that will tell you how long you have left until the battery is discharged, how many charging cycles you’ve used, and a general overview of your battery health.